 Two big brands often come to mind: Clipper and Bic.
 It could be said the Bic lighters are the most well known disposable lighters, and Clipper lighters are the classic choice for other legal smoking herbs.
 There are several more brands also popular with smokers including Zippo, ST Dupont, Lotus, and Alfred Dunhill.

 Let’s examine Clipper and Bic.
 Both brands produce a wide range of different types of lighters, but we’ll focus on the classic pocket lighters.
 What are the pros and cons of using each one?
 Which lighter is the best?
-Most importantly, which does your Butler recommend?
+Most importantly, which does Your Hippie Butler recommend?

 The Original Bic

 Now we grab a lighter without giving it a second thought, but disposable lighters didn’t hit stores until the 1970s.
 In 1973 Bic stared test-sales of a disposable lighter that provided 3,000 lights.
 Today, Bic is America’s best-selling lighter and available in more than 4 million retail outlets with a seemingly endless variety of designs and styles to fit everyone’s interests.

 Bic disposable lighters are typically the cheapest on the market.
 They are made mostly of plastic, filled with butane fuel (holding an average of 4.9 grams), and offered in a variety of colors and designs.
 Bics are lightweight and simple to use: press the spark wheel down with your thumb, pull your thumb back towards you, and voila!
 The flame will ignite.
 The 3.14″ tall oval-shaped barrel is meant to be ergonomic, making it the right fit for your hand and pocket.
 The flame height is pre-adjusted and can’t be changed.